nosarious/kinect-sillhouettes/README.md

 Each of these systems has various software which we will be using as well.
 The kinect part and the other part will be OpenCV.

+For now the goals are:

+1. load a background image.
+2. load a cutout image.
+3. open the kinect
+4. set up a vertext sharder (will be used for masking cutout with mask)
+5. draw the background image.
+6. get the kinect image.
+7. ignore any pixel outside a certain range in the image (<100 right now)
+8. rescale the kinect image to the size of the screen.
+9. tie the mask to the cutout using vertex shaders.
+10. draw the masked cutout to the screen.
+11. repeat

+there is an error code that comes up for this.
+Ignore it.
+It doesn't seem to make a difference.